TanStack/query/docs/src/pages/devtools.md

 import { ReactQueryDevtools } from 'react-query/devtools'
 ```

-By default, React Query Devtools are not included in production bundles when `process.env.NODE_ENV === 'production'`, so you don't need to worry about excluding them during a production build.
+By default, React Query Devtools are only included in bundles when `process.env.NODE_ENV === 'development'`, so you don't need to worry about excluding them during a production build.
 ## Floating Mode

 Floating Mode will mount the devtools as a fixed, floating element in your app and provide a toggle in the corner of the screen to show and hide the devtools.
 This toggle state will be stored and remembered in localStorage across reloads.